Sid Rosenberg

 Sidney Ferris Rosenberg (born April 19, 1967) is an American radio personality.
-He is currently the host of Sid and Friends in the Morning and "Sid Sports Sunday" plus sports reporter on 77 WABC in New York City.
+He is currently the host of Sid and Friends in the Morning and Sid Sports Sunday on 77 WABC in New York City.

 Career

 Rosenberg is known for his controversial and sarcastic humor as a host on many radio stations including, WAXY "790 The Ticket" in Miami, where he hosted his own morning show.
 He originally was paired with O.J.
 McDuffie, formerly a wide receiver with the Miami Dolphins; McDuffie resigned his position with the station in the summer of 2006.

 Rosenberg's jokingly self-given middle name "Arthur" is a reference to former baseball player Dave Kingman.
 When Hall of Fame sportscaster Bob Murphy gave the lineups for the New York Mets, he would always give Kingman's name as "David Arthur Kingman"; Rosenberg continues this running gag on the Sports Guys by using Arthur as everybody's middle name.